rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 If the specified property does not exist in the file, you can optionally add it by enabling `Add any property not already in file`.
 Note, this only works for `Custom` properties.
 Adding `System` properties is not allowed.

-To delete a property, set the Replace type to `PT` and enter the special code `%{DeleteProperty}` for the Replace string.
+To delete a property, set the Find Search to `X`.
 As above, this only works for `Custom` properties.

 If you are changing `System.Material` specifically, you can also update the properties associated with the material itself.
 Select the option `For material, update density, face styles, etc.`.